 I encourage students with disabilities to have a conversation with me about your access accommodations even if you have already had DSP send me a letter.
 Accommodation letters do not always take into account the particularities of every class, so I encourage you to communicate any issue you have or anticipate having this semester.
 Even if you don't have access issues with this class, consider a conversation with me as practice for conversations you may have with other professors or in a job interview.
 Also, suggestions you have about making this class more accessible for you will potentially make it more accessible and inclusive for everyone.

 Students who need academic accommodations or have questions about their accommodations should contact DSP, located at 260 César Chávez Student Center.
-Students may call 510-642-0518 (voice), 510-642-6376 (TTY), or email dsp@berkeley.edu (mailto:dsp@berkeley.edu).
+Students may call 510-642-0518 CA Relay ServiceLinks to an external site. or email dsp@berkeley.edu.